Note on product naming: As of 2022, Bananatag is Staffbase's Employee Email product.

 In the above example, Bananatag’s on-prem active directory has a field with the name “isBtagOnPrem” which accepts either a true or false value.

-Once you know what your custom fields are, you'll want to import them into Bananatag.
-This will allow you to segment lists, or even email metrics, according to the criteria in these fields.
+Once you know your custom fields, you can import them into Bananatag.
+This allows you to segment lists, or even email metrics, according to the criteria in these fields.

-2. A box will pop up and allow you to insert your custom field.
-You can add more than one by clicking Add Field
+2. A dialog opens.
+Insert your custom fields.
+You can add more than one by clicking Add Field.

-3. After you’ve added all of your custom fields, click on Import Custom Fields to save them.
+3. After adding all your custom fields, click Import Custom Fields to save them.

-4. You should now see your custom fields in the mapping page, which you can then map to Bananatag fields.
+4. You see your custom fields on the mapping page.
+You can then map them to Bananatag fields.